PTsolvers/JustRelax.jl/README.md

   * It provides some standardization so that application codes can

      - more easily handle local material propoerties through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
-     - more easily switch between a psuedo-transient solver and another solver (e.g. an explicit thermal solvers)
+     - more easily switch between a psuedo-transient solver and another solvers (e.g. an explicit thermal solvers)

   * It provides a place to describe performance benchmarks for the solver routines
-  * It provides a natural location for contributions of new solvers for use by the larger community
+  * It provides a natural repository for contributions of new solvers for use by the larger community

-We include several miniapps, each designed to solve a well-specified benchmark problem, in order to provide
+We provide several miniapps, each designed to solve a well-specified benchmark problem, in order to provide

-  - examples of high-performance usage,
+  - examples of usage in high-performance computing,
   - bases on which to build more full-featured application codes
   - cases for reference and performance tests